-Our farm stand will remain OPEN.
+Our farm store is OPEN.

-Our farm stand will remain OPEN.
+Our farm store is OPEN.

 Anna being raised all over the east coast, she always had an assortment of “small” animals in her household.
 Mice, rabbits, dogs, parakeets, fish & even a rat, Anna always had a longing for something...
 Bigger perhaps?
 After attending The Farm School in 2005 she knew working in agriculture was a goal for her.